 After opening with a rousing cover of Dylan’s “You Ain’t Goin’ Nowhere,” they bring on the inimitable John Prine, who performs his “Paradise” and “Grandpa Was a Carpenter,” the latter a song he has previously recorded with the Dirt Band.
 Other guests include Jackson Browne, who was briefly a member of the group in their embryonic days and whose songs they were among the first to cover; and Jerry Jeff Walker, whose “Mr. Bojangles” gave the Dirt Band their biggest hit and one of their finest vehicles.
 Also here are such artists as Allison Krause, Rodney Crowell, Sam Bush, and Vince Gill.
 In addition, Jimmy Ibbotson, an on-and-off member of the group for decades, returns for two tracks, including (on the DVD only) a definitive version of his lilting “Ripplin’ Waters.”

-From first track to last, this masterfully performed concert is a pure delight.
+From the first track to the last, this masterfully performed concert is a pure delight.
 It’s clear that these guys love what they do as much as their audience loves to hear it.
 After listening to—or better yet, watching—this show yourself, you’ll understand why the group is still going strong after 50 years.

 The other new release, the best-of package, offers less cause for excitement.
 It’s not that it doesn’t contain some good work.
-But after half a century of music-making, the Dirt Band surely deserve more than a single-disc anthology that contains no liner notes and that culls 18 of its 21 tracks from the 1980s.
+But after half a century of music-making, the Dirt Band surely deserves more than a single-disc anthology that contains no liner notes and that culls 18 of its 21 tracks from the 1980s.

 True, that decade produced their biggest country hits, including “Long Hard Road (The Sharecroppers Dream),” “I Love Only You,” “High Horse,” “Modern Day Romance,” ”Home Again in My Heart,” “Stand a Little Rain,” and “Fishin’ in the Dark,” all of which are here.
 But this commercial period was also among the Dirt Band’s least significant eras from a creative standpoint.

 There are only three tracks on the CD from their six inventive 1970s albums.
-(Note that in 1976, when they had been around for only about a decade, they already had enough top-notch material to fill most of a three-LP anthology, Dirt, Silver and Gold.)
+(Note that in 1976, when they had been around for only about a decade, they already had enough top-notch material to fill most of a three-LP anthology, Dirt, Silver, and Gold.)
 And there’s absolutely nothing from their landmark 1972 three-LP collaboration with assorted Nashville legends, Will the Circle I’m Unbroken, which remains an essential addition to any country music collection.
 (There’s also nothing here from the two fine sequels to that package.)
 Licensing problems are the only explanation I can think of for such obvious omissions.

 Someday, perhaps the Dirt Band will get the well-annotated, career-spanning, multi-disc anthology they so deserve.
 For now, to hear why they deserve it, buy Circlin’ Back.